tantowish/zenspire-web/README.md

 npm run dev
 ```

-## 🛠️Technologies (Backend)
+## 🛠️Technologies (Landing Page)

 **TypeScript** : A statically typed superset of JavaScript used for building scalable and maintainable back-end applications.

 **Next.js** : A React framework for building server-side rendered and statically generated web applications with ease.

 **Tailwind CSS** : A utility-first CSS framework for creating custom designs rapidly and efficiently.

 ## 📁Project Structure